|Date from||13 February 1942|

 Built in 1928, the SS Vyner Brooke was a British-registered cargo vessel of 1,670 tons.
 She was named after the Third Rajah of Sarawak - Sir Charles Vyner Brooke.
 Up until the outbreak of war with the Japanese, Vyner Brooke plied the waters between Singapore and Kuching, under the flag of the Sarawak Steamship Company.
 She was then requisitioned by Britain's Royal Navy as an armed trader.

 On the evening of 12 February 1942, Vyner Brooke was one the last ships carrying evacuees to leave Singapore.
 Although she usually only carried 12 passengers, in addition to her 47 crew, Vyner Brooke sailed south with 181 passengers embarked, most of them women and children.
 Among the passengers were the last 65 Australian nurses in Singapore.
 Throughout the daylight hours of 13 February Vyner Brooke laid up in the lee of a small jungle-covered island, but she was attacked late in the afternoon by a Japanese aircraft, fortunately with no serious casualties.
 At sunset she made a run for the Banka Strait, heading for Palembang in Sumatra.
-Prowling Japanese warships, however, impeded her progress and daylight the next day found her dangerously exposed on a flat sea just inside the strait.
+Prowling Japanese warships, however, impeded her progress and daylight on February 14th found her dangerously exposed on a flat sea just inside the strait.

 Not long after 2 pm Vyner Brooke was attacked by several Japanese aircraft.
 Despite evasive action, she was crippled by several bombs and within half an hour rolled over and sunk bow first.
 Approximately 150 survivors eventually made it ashore at Banka Island, after periods of between eight and 65 hours in the water.
 The island had already been occupied by the Japanese and most of the survivors were taken captive.